oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/docker-sharded-database-with-system-sharding.md

 docker exec -it gsm1 $(docker exec -it gsm1 env | grep ORACLE_HOME | cut -d= -f2 | tr -d '\r')/bin/gdsctl config chunks
 ```

 **NOTE:** You will need to wait for some time for all the chunks to move out of the shard database which you want to delete.
-If the chunks are moving out, you can rerun the above command to check the status after some time.
+If the chunks are still moving out, you can rerun the above command to check the status after some time.

 ### Delete the shard database from the Sharded Database